BronsonSchultz/Course-Catalogue/README.md

 <details open>
 <summary>Post Development README</summary>

 ## Running this project
-  This website can be used with Docker or just on its own.

-  If you're using Docker
+Spring makes running webapps easy by including a maven executable
+  from within `/Course-Catalogue/webServer/complete` on the terminal, run
+  `./mvnw spring-boot:run`
+  this will start the website on your localhost on port 8080 which you can visit from your favourite browser.

 </details>